 What’s new in the Windows 10 April 2018 Update?

 Among many new and exciting features in the Windows 10 April 2018 Update, we set out with the goal to deliver an end-to-end product experience that’s password-less ready.
-With Windows 10 in S mode, we are enabling our cloud users (Managed Service Account or Azure Active Directory) to be able to go through the entire life-cycle of using their Windows 10 PC with S mode enabled without ever having to enter their passwords.
+With Windows 10 in S mode, we are enabling our cloud users (Microsoft Account or Azure Active Directory) to be able to go through the entire life-cycle of using their Windows 10 PC with S mode enabled without ever having to enter their passwords.
 That’s right.
 Here’s how you can try it out.

 Windows 10 in S mode – Password-less!